ryonakano/louper/CONTRIBUTING.md

 ## Propose Code Changes
 We accept changes to the source code through pull requests.
 Even a small typo fix is welcome.

-We follow [the coding style by elementary](https://docs.elementary.io/develop/writing-apps/code-style).
+We follow [the coding style by elementary](https://docs.elementary.io/develop/writing-apps/code-style) and [its Human Interface Guidelines](https://docs.elementary.io/hig/).
 Try to respect them.

 > [!TIP]
 > Again, [the guideline by elementary](https://docs.elementary.io/contributor-guide/development/prepare-code-for-review) would be helpful here too.